Activity & Road Updates in Mammoth Lakes

 Mammoth Lakes Road & Transportation Updates

-Please Note: In the spring, we can receive late season storms that may cause roads to close until conditions improve.
+Please Note: Mammoth Lakes can receive early season and late season storms that may cause roads to close temporarily.
 Always check current conditions before you go.

-- Yosemite Area Regional Transit System (YARTS) with service to Yosemite National Park – Open, schedules for the 2022 season are available on their site.
+- Yosemite Area Regional Transit System (YARTS) with service to Yosemite National Park – Open.

-- Lakes Basin Trolley with service to the Mammoth Lakes Basin – Daily 9am – 6pm,
+- Lakes Basin Trolley with service to the Mammoth Lakes Basin – Open.

 Summer Activities in Mammoth Lakes

 Trails are open to hikers year-round, weather permitting.
-Check the Mammoth Lakes Trail System website for current trail conditions.
+Check the Mammoth Lakes Trail System website for current trail conditions or contact the Mammoth Lakes Welcome Center before venturing out.

-Fishing season in Mono County began April 30, 2022.
+Fishing season in Mono County opened on April 29, 2023.
 Please check updated restrictions before fishing.

 Boating, Kayaking & Paddleboarding

-Sierra Star Golf Course (18 holes) – Open
+Sierra Star Golf Course (18 holes) – Open.
+Anticipated closing date is October 8, 2023.

-Mammoth Lakes Pack Outfit (Mammoth Lakes Basin) – Open
+Mammoth Lakes Pack Outfit (Mammoth Lakes Basin) – Closed for the season.

 U.S. Forest Service campgrounds, as well as privately run campgrounds in Mono County, are open for the season.
 The Mammoth Mountain RV Park is open year-round with limited services in the winter.
 Learn more about the U.S Forest Service campgrounds here.